Alausí: Transport

 Alausí is served by bus to many destinations in Ecuador.
 Alausi's bus station is located three blocks down from the train station, on 5 de Junio along the town’s main street.
 Buses to and from smaller towns run regularly.
 There are set schedules for more popular destinations, such as Quito, Cuenca and Guayaquil.

 Alausí railway station is the starting-off point for the Nariz del Diablo train.
 This engineering work is among the most audacious projects realized in the Andean mountain range.
 Nariz del Diablo was the tomb of many Jamaican slaves contracted to dynamite the mountain.

 Tourists visiting the Ingapirca ruins in Cañar can board a bus heading for Cuenca.
 The ruins are about an hour and a half outside of Cañar.

-Cityscape

-Alausí is known for its architecture, and most of its houses are more than 100 years old.

-In Alausí, one finds various monuments located in the parks and important places in the city.
-Without doubt the most important is the Monument to Saint Peter (Monumento a San Pedro), the patron saint of the city, built by the Ecuadorian artist Eddie Crespo.
-This monument is located in the Lluglli Hill (Loma de Lluglli), and can be seen from any point in the city due to its large size and strategic location.

-The most important church in the city is the Iglesia Matriz de Alausi, located in front of the Thirtenth of November Park (parque 13 de Noviembre).
-The church was constructed in the 18th century with stone extracted from the mines of Chiripungo, located about 2 kilometers outside of the city.

-Education

-Overview

-Alausí offers a range of educational institutions serving its urban and rural communities.
-The region places significant emphasis on improving access to education, particularly in underserved and rural areas, reflecting broader national priorities to foster development and social welfare.